ELSTOW, BEDFORDSHIRE

 Joyce Godber's "John Bunyan of Bedfordshire" booklet.

-(as the maximum permitted file size on this site is 10mb., we have split this document into two pdfs: The first contains the text and the second, the illustrations.
+We have had to split this large document into two pdfs: The first contains the text; the second, the illustrations.

 jgodber_jb_of_beds.pdf